All Episodes

 You have to oppose the train rapist or whatever sick name they called Kavanaugh.

-I I don't see this waning, and I do see Republican voters saying, listen, when is enough enough?
+And I do see Republican voters saying, listen, when is enough enough?

-You attack this this American patriot and Kavanaugh, you try to take down the Trump administration, weaponizing the government when is enough enough?
+You try to take down the Trump administration, weaponizing the government.

 And I think they're going to show up.

-I hope, I pray they do.
+I pray they do.

 So he's basically calling for incivility.

-You you can't be civil with a political party that wants to destroy what you stand for, what you care about.
+You can't be civil with a political party that wants to destroy what you stand for, what you care about.

 For Republicans, it is absolutely wonderful.

-You know, they ought to send an early Christmas gift to Hillary Clinton, Michael Avenatti, Maxine Waters, Jerry Nadler, Nancy Pelosi, many of those individuals are calling for uh the investigation and impeachment of Brett Kavanaugh, which Americans realize is wrong and preposterous.
+You know, they ought to send an early Christmas gift to Hillary Clinton, Michael Avenatti, Maxine Waters, Jerry Nadler, Nancy Pelosi.

 You know, in the course of two years, he's accomplished more than Barack Obama did in eight years, the greatest level of American economic growth and prosperity in modern American history.

-And I that is not just made up.
+And that is not just made up.

 I mean, the statistics demonstrate that.